4teamwork/opengever.core/README.rst

     port = 8984

-3. Configure the GEVER Solr as documented under `Activating Solr sync`_
+3. Configure the GEVER Solr as documented under `Activating Solr update chain`_
 4. Start GEVER, GEVER Solr and RIS Solr
 5. Go to http://localhost:8984/ and select the ``ris`` Solr core
 6. Make a query with ``q=*:*`` and no active filters